clustermin/fastcron/src/content/docs/questions/fastcron-user-agent.md

 Mozilla/5.0 (compatible; FastCron/1.0; https://www.fastcron.com/)
 ```

-You can change the user agent when adding/editing cronjobs, on the section **HTTP request**,
+You can change the user agent when adding/editing cronjobs, on the section **HTTP settings**,
 enter your desired user agent.

 ![User agent](/screenshots/user-agent.png)